zhoushengisnoob/PRRE/README.md

-# PRRE
+#PRRE

-This is a python implementation of the PRRE algorithm, which considers the partial correlation between node attributes and network topology.
+This is a python implementation of my CIKM 2018 paper "PRRE: Personalized Relation Ranking Embedding for Attributed Networks", which considers the partial correlation between node attributes and network topology.

 **This is the original version of PRRE, the advanced version will be released later**